Joint work with Jacques Carette.

 (correctly) that array indices are in-bounds.
 The EDSL code looks

-The generated code, shown in the comments in stencil.ml, reads and
+The generated code, shown in the comments in stencil.ml

 writes a global array once per iteration and does six floating-point